ranzes/multi-php/README.md

     served as before, PHP 5.3 is only used if explicitly enabled.
     See the cgi-php53.conf file for more information.
 *   Use PHP 5.3 for each file or directory where it's wanted.
-    To use PHP 5.3 for all files a given dir (and all it's subdirs) with an extension of '.php', add the following (either to the .htaccess file or the appropriate section in httpd.conf itself):
+    To use PHP 5.3 for all files with an extension of '.php' in a given dir (and all its subdirs), add the following (either to the dir's .htaccess (file or the appropriate section in httpd.conf itself):

     ```apache
-    # NOTE: this requires mod_mime
+    # NOTE: requires mod_mime
     AddHandler php53-script .php
     ```
-    To revert that behavior on some specific files inside that dir to Apache's default PHP handler (i.e. ignore the above for the given file(s)), also add:
+    Additionally, to revert that behavior on some specific files inside that dir to Apache's default PHP handler (i.e. ignore the above for the given file(s)), use something like:

     ```apache
     # Specifically exempt filename.php, use regular mod_php for it